ns3098/AmazonScraper/README.md

 - Product Brand
 - Product Colour
 - Check if Product is In Stock
+> Check the data folder for sample output.
 ## How to Run

 1. Download the zip file and extract it in a directory or clone the repository.